Non-Hermitian Rosenzweig-Porter random-matrix ensemble: Obstruction to the fractal phase: Model and Methods

 \subsection{Multifractal dimension $D_q$}

 The fractal dimensions $D_q$ quantified the spread of a wave-functions and, it is defined through the inverse participation ratio ($IPR_q$)

-where $|L_n\rangle$ and $|R_n \rangle$ are the left and the right eigenvector of $H$ with eigenvalue $Z_n$.
+where $|L_n\rangle$ and $|R_n \rangle$ are the left and the right eigenvector of $H$ with eigenvalue $Z_n$~\footnote{Here we do not consider other correlations of the left and right eigenvectors known to be non-trivial already for Ginibre~\cite{Mehlig1998Ginibre} and Girko~\cite{Mehlig2000Girko} ensembles.}.
 For the Hermitian case, $|L_n\rangle=|R_n \rangle$, $IPR_q$, defined above, coincides with the standard definition~\cite{Evers2008Anderson}.
 The multifractal dimensions are defined as the exponents in the scaling of $IPR_q$ with the matrix size $N$:

 The ergodic phase is characterized by $D_q=1$, localized~--~by $D_q=0$, while the multifractal phase is given by fractional $0<D_q<1$, being a non-trivial function of $q$.

 In the Hermitian RP model, the ergodic ($D_q=1$) and localized ($D_q=0$) phases appear at $\gamma<1$ and $\gamma>2$, respectively, see Fig.~\ref{fig:Fig1}(a).
 In the intermediate phase, $1<\gamma<2$, the fractal dimension smoothly and linearly interpolates between the above values $D_q=2-\gamma$, see Fig.~\ref{fig:Picture}~(a).
 Furthermore, one should mention that in the RP model the $D_q$ is independent of $q$, meaning that the phase is \textit{fractal}, but not multifractal.
 In other words, the fractal states emerging at $1<\gamma<2$ might be understood as an ergodic one living on a manifold of $\sim N^{2-\gamma}$ sites, which are close in their diagonal energies.
 Such manifolds form fractals~\cite{Kravtsov_NJP2015} in space and compact spectral minibands~\cite{RP_R(t)_2018} in the energy domain, both tiling the entire corresponding spaces.